NileshJarad/android-knowledge-mesh/android/src/main/kotlin/android/activity.md

 >
 > The underlying android is paused, but still partially visible.
 5. What if you call finish() inside onCreate()?
-> The android is created, then immediately destroyed.
+> The activity is created, then immediately destroyed.
 >
 > Lifecycle calls:
 > onCreate() → onDestroy()